schnapster/SqlSauce/README.md

 - test whether this can actually run connections to more than one database at a time
 - improve security of the ssh tunnels
-- make migrations part of the database creation instead of manually handling them; allow setting names / use class name as fallback
-- 2nd level cache support (ehcache?)
 - explore java 9 modularization